pogzyb/tourist/README.md

 ### Local deployment (for testing...)

+> [!TIP]
+> It is recommended to use Docker for running Tourist locally due to the various dependencies required to do headless scraping.

 Run the Tourist service on your local machine for testing or prototyping:

-0. Have docker
+1. Have Docker installed
-1. Clone this repo
+2. Clone this repo
-2. `make tourist-local` - runs a docker container on your machine
+3. `make tourist-local` - builds and runs the container on your machine

 Check the docs at `http://localhost:8000/docs`

 ### AWS deployment (for real...)

-Deploy your own instance of Tourist into AWS with Terraform.
+Deploy your own instance of Tourist into AWS with Terraform:

-<b>Tourist uses serverless infrastructure to keep costs extremely low, however these costs won't be $0.00</b>

-1. Have docker
+1. Have Docker installed
 2. Clone this repo
 3. Have an AWS account with credentials copied to `.env.aws` in the root of this project
 4. `make tourist-iac-interactive`
 5. `terraform apply` - deploys the infrastructure into your AWS account

-Use your endpoint: `https://<uuid>.execute-api.us-east-1.amazonaws.com/main` (available in Terraform outputs)
+Use your endpoint: `https://<uuid>.execute-api.us-east-1.amazonaws.com/main` (available in terraform outputs)

+> [!IMPORTANT]
+> Tourist uses serverless infrastructure to keep costs extremely low; however depending on how heavily you use your API, these costs will not be $0.00.

+> [!NOTE]
+> Tourist uses the X-SECRET authorization header to protect your API, you should set this value in `terraform/aws/terraform.tfvars`

 ## Client